voytas75/GPTprompts/README.md

        - [prompt 77](#77-decoding-fairness-exploring-ai-decision-making-in-the-dictator-game) Decoding Fairness: Exploring AI Decision-Making in the Dictator Game
        - [prompt 82](#82-the-reasoning-chain-verifier-deep-dive-into-evidence-and-logic) The Reasoning Chain Verifier: Deep Dive into Evidence and Logic
        - [prompt 89](#89-unlocking-innovation-supercharge-your-problem-solving-with-supermind-design) Unlocking Innovation: Supercharge Your Problem-Solving with Supermind Design
+       - [prompt 99](#99-crafting-solutions-a-user-centric-approach-to-problem-solving) Crafting Solutions: A User-Centric Approach to Problem-Solving
     2. Other Specialized Areas in Philosophy and Ethics.
 16. Physics.
 17. Political Science and International Relations.